tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=NOT_COMPLIANT
-* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is out of range using the non-default bdq:maximumValidElevationInMeters=3724".
+* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is out of range using the non-default bdqval:maximumValidElevationInMeters=3724".

 Thus the parameter changes the behavior of the test to fit local needs.

 It is important to identify the use of non-default parameter values in reports, so that users can understand the context in the test results.

-If a Test with a non-default `Parameter` value is used, this should be represented to consumers of data quality reports by combining at least the Label (`rdfs:label`) for the Test class (e.g., [VALIDATION_MINDEPTH_INRANGE](../../terms/bdqtest/index.md#VALIDATION_MINDEPTH_INRANGE)) in combination with the `Parameter` (e.g., `bdq:maximumValidDepthInMeters`) and the value of the argument that replaced the default `Parameter` value in this specific case (e.g., 1642).
-For example, a Data Quality Report could identify this Test as `VALIDATION_MAXDEPTH_INRANGE with bdq:maximumValidDepthInMeters=1642` rather than simply `VALIDATION_MAXDEPTH_INRANGE`
+If a Test with a non-default `Parameter` value is used, this should be represented to consumers of data quality reports by combining at least the Label (`rdfs:label`) for the Test class (e.g., [VALIDATION_MINDEPTH_INRANGE](../../terms/bdqtest/index.md#VALIDATION_MINDEPTH_INRANGE)) in combination with the `Parameter` (e.g., `bdqval:maximumValidDepthInMeters`) and the value of the argument that replaced the default `Parameter` value in this specific case (e.g., 1642).
+For example, a Data Quality Report could identify this Test as `VALIDATION_MAXDEPTH_INRANGE with bdqval:maximumValidDepthInMeters=1642` rather than simply `VALIDATION_MAXDEPTH_INRANGE`

-Similarly, Test Results should be accompanied by a `Response.comment` that includes text expressing something similar to "Non-default bdq:maximumValidDepthInMeters=1642" as in the example above.
+Similarly, Test Results should be accompanied by a `Response.comment` that includes text expressing something similar to "Non-default bdqval:maximumValidDepthInMeters=1642" as in the example above.
 Both are important to help users understand the context of test results, and to allow users to identify where non-default parameter values are used.

 ## 4 Using the BDQ Tests Quick Reference Guide (non-normative)